fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 on page 105.
 2. Fill out all the files of the directory to make pytest-slower an installable plugin.
 3. Write some test code for the plugin.
-4. Take a look at the Python Package Index^8 and search for “pytest-.”
+4. Take a look at the Python Package Index and search for “pytest-.”
 Find a pytest plugin that looks interesting to you.
 5. Install the plugin you chose and try it out on Tasks tests.